wp-plugins/wp-google-maps/readme.txt

 = How do I put a Google map on my page/post? =
 In order to show your custom Google map on your page or post, simply copy the shortcode supplied and paste it into your page or post.
 WP Google Maps will automatically configure the map to the settings you selected in the map edit page.

+= I want to use this but I dont have WordPress =
+Try [Nifty Maps](http://www.niftymaps.co) - Comprehensive Map Builder for all websites

 == Screenshots ==

 1. The "Lite" version of WP Google Maps.